ddtlabs/smartvisu-widgets/sonos/README.md

 - tested only with smartVISU **2.8 pre** !
   - https://github.com/Martin-Gleiss/smartvisu

-- Copy * to your pages folder
+- Copy * to your pages folder and include *.css and *.js

 - Code for your room.html or category.htm: